-- ▶ help with housing: a financial assistance is granted by the PCSW to help with the purchase of furniture; - ▶ financial aid: the amount depends on the situation of the person (single person, family with children, etc.).
+- ▶ help with housing: Fedasil, a Belgian authority responsible for the reception of asylum seekers, will direct the displaced persons to accommodation offered by the country's municipalities.
+Moreover, financial assistance is granted by the PCSW to help with the purchase of furniture; - ▶ financial aid: the amount depends on the situation of the person (single person, family with children, etc.).
 The PCSW determines the need and type of aid to be provided.
-If the aid is financial, the PCSW determines its amount so that the person can live in a way that is compatible with human dignity. - psychosocial support; - other types of assistance such as: basic needs (e.g. clothes), food aids, help for families in difficulty, energy assistance.
+If the aid is financial, the PCSW determines its amount so that the person can live in a way that is compatible with human dignity. - psychosocial support; - other types of assistance such as: basic needs (e.g. clothes), food aids, help for families in difficulty, energy assistance